 When a geotextile is used to improve soil characteristics, its design is based on a few key factors:

 - Changes in bearing failure plane

-This is comparable to the function of rebar in concrete, that it is used to reinforce concrete and why geotextiles are used on embankments and roads being built over very poorly graded soils.
-It will allow to have a steeper embankment built, although it is always recommended to have that information provided by the geotechnical engineer.
+This is comparable to the function of rebar in concrete.
+Geotextiles are used on embankments and roads being built over very poorly graded soils, allowing for steeper embankments.
+For such applications, it is always recommended to have design parameters provided by a geotechnical engineer.

 A geotextile fabric can be impregnated with asphalt or other mixes to make it impermeable and thus capable of restricting the flow of liquids in both directions.
 This requires a non-woven fabric.
 Impermeable geotextiles may be used to prevent contamination of soil or groundwater from pollutants above or to prevent the loss of potable water due to evaporation or contamination.